smithylee81/NanNGransScran/TESTING.md

 ## 'Vintage Party' font

 - This font only appeared to show on some text within Heroku and not at all within the Github/Gitpod deployment.
 BAck up 'Sans- serif' used just incase but would have preferred to have enabled a better font that worked well for the site.
+The font would only show once an aciotn had been undertaken on the app on Heroku.
+Changed last minute before deployment to 'Candy' from CDN Fonts as 'Vintage Party', although vintage looking, proved diffciult to read in certain font sizes.

-***Fixed: No***
+***Fixed: Yes***

 ---
 [Back to contents](#contents)